 How do I get started with the ‘Analytics feature’

 To start using the Analytics feature:

 1.)
-Create a course with scored assessments in it.
+Create a course with questionnaires in.

 2.)
 Release your course using either the ‘Online Public’ or ‘SCORM package for Learning Management Systems’ Release modes.

 4.)
 As soon as your learners start attempting your courses we will begin to collect data (please note that it can sometimes take a few minutes before this information is visible).